-Specialized Alcohol Violation Enforcement program allows Community Corrections to place clients on short-term (30-60 days) enhanced levels of supervision whereby community contacts, UAs, and breathalyzer testing are increased.
+Specialized Alcohol Violation Enforcement (SAVE) program allows Community Corrections to place clients on short-term (30-60 days) enhanced levels of supervision whereby community contacts, UAs, and breathalyzer testing are increased.

 A 6-12 month enhanced supervision program for high-risk, multiple DWI offenders.
 The program promotes accountability and positive behavior change through mandatory psycho-educational group meetings, home contacts, electronic alcohol monitoring, CD treatment and cognitive programming.
 Participants work with program staff to develop individual case plans focusing on healthy, pro-social living, relapse prevention, and ultimately recidivism reduction.
 Download flyer.